Ellesmere Island (Nunavut Canada)

-- The town was named in 1900 by Otto Sverdrup (1854-1930, a sailor and Arctic explorer from Norway) during his Arctic expedition.
+The town was named in 1900 by Otto Sverdrup (1854-1930, a sailor and Arctic explorer from Norway) during his Arctic expedition.
 The reason for the "pig" name was that he thought walruses sounded like pigs.
 The hamlet's Inuktitut name is Aujuittuq (translated as "place that never thaws").

-- The village's houses are made entirely of wood and built on platforms to cope with the permafrost.
+The village's houses are made entirely of wood and built on platforms to cope with the permafrost.
 Main occupation of the Inuit people is hunting seals, walruses, whales (narwhales and beluga), also polar bears and muskoxen.
-In the recent years, ecotourism is developing as tourists (including cruise ship passengers) come to Ellesmere and the surrounding islands to explore the Arctic wildlife.
+In the recent years, ecotourism is developing as tourists (including cruise ship passengers) come to Ellesmere and the surrounding islands to explore Arctic wildlife.

-- Ellesmere Island has no any connecting roads, and is served only by a small airstrip near Grise Fiord (named Grise Fiord Airport).
+Ellesmere Island has no any connecting roads, and is served only by a small airstrip near Grise Fiord (named Grise Fiord Airport).
 The airstrip has length of 510 m (1670 ft) and can serve only small-sized aircraft.
 For local transportation, the Grise Fiord residents use ATVs in the summer and snowmobiles in the winter.
 Small boats are used in the summer as transportation to the hunting grounds, and also for hunting sea mammals.
 Other important income sources are carving and making traditional Inuit crafts and clothing.